kanikaverma09/Data-Stream-Telecom-Data-Warehouse/README.md

 - **Testing Tools**: For system and regression testing to ensure quality and integrity of the data warehouse.

 ### Conclusion

 This project addresses the pressing need for Slipstream Telecom to centralize its data for efficient reporting and analytics.
 By consolidating data from multiple source systems into a Teradata-based data warehouse, the company can enhance its decision-making capabilities, reduce manual intervention, and improve data accuracy.
 The project also sets the foundation for automating future data loads, ensuring that the data warehouse evolves as the company's data needs grow.
 The end result will be a scalable, reliable, and efficient data warehouse that provides business users with the insights they need to make informed decisions.
-This project addresses the pressing need for Slipstream Telecom to centralize its data for efficient reporting and analytics.
-By consolidating data from multiple source systems into a Teradata-based data warehouse, the company can enhance its decision-making capabilities, reduce manual intervention, and improve data accuracy.
-The project also sets the foundation for automating future data loads, ensuring that the data warehouse evolves as the company's data needs grow.
-The end result will be a scalable, reliable, and efficient data warehouse that provides business users with the insights they need to make informed decisions.